nereusprogram/emission-by-country/README.md

 This web app, along with all the web apps I developed for the United Nations Ocean Conference 2017 runs on an AWS instance with IP address 35.167.85.111.
 Each app runs on a different port.
 This one runs at http://35.167.85.111:3003.

+The mySQL server that this web app pulls data from also runs at 35.167.85.111.
+It contains two schemas: international-treaties and emission-by-country.
+See the Nereus Program github (username nereusprogram) for root account access to the mySQL server.
+Access account credentials for each app are available in `./server.js`.

+When moving this app to a different instance, the port that it runs on can be changed in `./server.js`.
+Note that you will need to also update the emissions by country link in the view of the landing page app, available at https://github.com/chantellechan1/nereus-data-vis-landing-page.
+Either fork the repo or contact me to change it.

 ### Troubleshooting

 #### mySQL